-Application process: Applicants should upload cover letter, updated resumé, references and transcripts.
+Application process: Applicants will complete the application online and should upload cover letter, updated resumé, references and transcripts.

 Pomona Catholic School offers a rewarding, supportive work environment, competitive salary and benefits, and an opportunity to make a positive difference in the lives of the students entrusted to its care.
 Pay is according to Archdiocese of Los Angeles pay scale based on education and experience.
 Pomona Catholic is an EOE.